aws-samples/amazon-rekognition-ppe/README.md

-# Detect Protective Equipement with Rekognition
+# Detect Protective Equipment with Rekognition

 Amazon Rekognition is a machine learning based image and video analysis service that enables developers to build smart applications using computer vision.
 Developers can quickly take advantage of different APIs to